TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 ```cmd
 PECmd.exe -f "/path/to/Prefetch" --csv "<output-directory>" --csvf results.csv
 ```
 PECmd is useful to find out number of runtimes, accurate previous and last run times.
-Use the PECmd_Output_Timeline to see specifically how many times an accurate number of times the executable was ran during that incident timeframe.
+Use the PECmd_Output_Timeline to see specifically the accurate number of times the executable was ran during that incident timeframe.

 #### LECmd